 Parameters

--- Specify a query timeout of 1 second.
-If the query is not completed within the specified timeout period, a timeout error will be returned.
+-- Specifies a query timeout of 1 second.
+If the query is not completed within the specified timeout, a timeout error is returned.

 SELECT /*+ QUERY_TIMEOUT(1000000) */ *